Skip to main content

 Multi-year contract signing

 After all drafts are complete, teams can sign players to multi-year contracts (using their available contract allocations) until the first NFL game kickoff.
 This is a separate action from the draft.
-Year 1 salary is the player's current salary, and subsequent years apply the yearly increase percentage (if configured).
+Year 1 salary is the player's current salary, and subsequent years are set using the salary increase per year setting (if configured).
+All years are locked in at signing.
 Signing a multi-year contract consumes one allocation of that length.

 Extensions